-- FLIR thermo vision picture (requires special plug-in).
+- FLIR thermo vision picture (requires special module).

 Please also note that 3D view might not be available on computers which doesn’t have DirectX installed or the graphics card doesn’t support 3D features required from graph.

-- Z axis type can be set to either logarithmic or linear.
+- Z axis type can be set to either linear, logarithmic, 0dB, Sound dB of Ref.dB.
 Minimum and maximum of each scale can be defined by clicking on the min and max value like in any graph.
 That also works for the z scale which is on the left side of the display.

 - Z axis palette can be either in rainbow or grayscale color.

 - The Projection of the axis can be changed.
-First icon (x up, y right) is planar view and is mostly used when time-based data is shown like FFT history, for example.
-The second one (x left, y up) is useful when displaying matrix channels like rainflow count or thermo vision picture.
+First one (2D (X, Y)) is planar view and is mostly used when time-based data is shown like FFT history, for example.
+The second one (2D (Y, X)) is useful when displaying matrix channels like rainflow count or thermo vision picture.
 Order tracking is in between, some users prefer first while other prefer the second option.
-There are also two three dimensional views.
+There is also three dimensional view (3D (X, Y)).